crowbar-archive/barclamp-openstack-titanium-messaging/README.txt

 Information for this barclamp is maintained on the Crowbar Framework Wiki: https://github.com/dellcloudedge/crowbar/wiki

-This barclamp implements a RabbitMQ Cluster and is based on 3 controller nodes Todo - Fix monitoring
+This barclamp implements a RabbitMQ Cluster and should be applied to 3 controller nodes